turingschool/front-end-curriculum/lessons/module-3/react-3-advanced-data-management.md

 Run your app. **What's happening?** :scream:

 Oh no!
 Let's revisit the timing conversation.
-What we invlude in that second argument affects the timing like this:
+What we include in that second argument affects the timing like this:
 - `no argument`: The Effect Hook will run for the mounting and updating phases
 - `[]`: The Effect Hook will run for the mounting phase only
 - `[<piece of state>]`: The Effect Hook will run when that specific piece of state is updated (i.e. `[ideas]`)